Saskeeeeee12/JavaCoreStarting/README.md

-the project is in "master" the folder
+the project is in "master" the branches